linguistgate/public_workspace/content/microposts/empire-ants.md

 From the sublime "Empire Ants":

-> The falling of the whole empire, is here to hold you \
+> The falling of the whole empire is here to hold you \
 Rolling out and haunted till it sinks

+The little _Villege Green Preservation Society_ gems on _Plastic Beach_ are world-building snippets.